Oilers top Sharks 5-2 to end regular season on franchise-record ninth straight win

 NOTES

-Edmonton’s first period power-play goal was its 89th of the season, setting a new franchise record … The Oilers power play, which came into the game sitting at a 32.4 per cent success rate, officially established a single-season NHL record, surpassing the 1977-78 Montreal Canadiens (31.9 per cent). … Skinner picked up his 29th victory in net, surpassing Grant Fuhr (1981-82) for the franchise record for most wins in a rookie season. … McDavid became just the fifth player in NHL history to record 50 power-play assists in a single season and the first since Phil Housley in 1992-93 … A pair of Edmonton forwards celebrated significant milestones as Zach Hyman and Derek Ryan both played in their 500th NHL games … Out with injuries for the Sharks were Andreas Johnsson (undisclosed), Jonah Gadjovich (upper body), Luke Kunin (knee), Markus Nutivaara (lower body), Alexander Barabanov (lower body), Oskar Lindblom (upper body), Jeffrey Viel (upper body) and Marc-Edouard Vlasic (lower body) … Edmonton’s lone injured player, Ryan Murray, was loaned to Bakersfield of the AHL for conditioning on Thursday.
+Edmonton’s first period power-play goal was its 89th of the season, setting a new franchise record … The Oilers power play, which came into the game sitting at a 32.4 per cent success rate, officially established a single-season NHL record, surpassing the 1977-78 Montreal Canadiens (31.9 per cent). … McDavid became just the fifth player in NHL history to record 50 power-play assists in a single season and the first since Phil Housley in 1992-93 … A pair of Edmonton forwards celebrated significant milestones as Zach Hyman and Derek Ryan both played in their 500th NHL games … Out with injuries for the Sharks were Andreas Johnsson (undisclosed), Jonah Gadjovich (upper body), Luke Kunin (knee), Markus Nutivaara (lower body), Alexander Barabanov (lower body), Oskar Lindblom (upper body), Jeffrey Viel (upper body) and Marc-Edouard Vlasic (lower body) … Edmonton’s lone injured player, Ryan Murray, was loaned to Bakersfield of the AHL for conditioning on Thursday.

 This report by The Canadian Press was first published April 13, 2023.